 Positioning the 12 COBUS shuttle vehicles on the perimeter of the concourse allows for more intuitive wayfinding and for an equal distribution of lounges.
 A new airfield drop-off area gives arriving passengers direct access into the main terminal.

 The Port of Seattle wanted the new facility to provide passengers and employees with a healthy, sustainable environment.
-The Annex is expected to become North America’s first airport terminal building to achieve Silver certification through the USGBC’s LEED v4 for Building Design and Construction green building rating system.
+The Annex is expected to become the first airport terminal building in the United States to achieve Silver certification through the USGBC’s LEED v4 for Building Design and Construction green building rating system.
 In addition to the extensive daylighting, sustainable design strategies include use of locally sourced materials; highly reflective roofing materials that decrease the heat island effect; a rainwater management system that recycles water runoff from the sloped roof to irrigate the native landscaping; and air curtains and a radiant floor heating system that reduce energy use and help maintain a comfortable indoor temperature.
 The team recycled 95 percent of the construction waste.
 By relieving congestion at the airport, the new Concourse D Annex reduces fuel use by airlines and saves greenhouse gas emissions.

 HOK’s design team used virtual reality tools to explore design concepts for the Annex with the Port of Seattle.
 “Our use of VR allowed them to experience the space before it was built and helped us meet the accelerated schedule,” said Buchanan.